-After participating in a 3-week long study, I was asked to be a part of a client presentation focusing on a project we are going to work on.
+After participating in a 3-week long professional study, I was asked to be a part of a recent client’s presentation.

-Being newly acquainted with the organization, my Operations Manager thought that it would be beneficial for me to become accustomed to the presentation process.
+Since I was newly acquainted with the organization, my Operations Manager (OM) thought that it would be beneficial for me to become accustomed to the presentation process.
 This would leave me better prepared to manage the project if we closed on a contract.

-Our entourage consisted of five professionals and I was the lowest person on the chain of command.
-Needless to say, I wasn’t expected to say much or contribute much to the presentation.
+Our entourage consisted of myself and five professionals.
+At the time, I was the newest member of the group.
+Being at the very end on the chain of command, I wasn’t expected to speak up or contribute much to the presentation.

-Our VP got started with his presentation and he called occasionally on our PHD resident as well as my OM to elaborate on certain areas.
-For the most part he covered the majority of the slides and answered the bulk of the questions.
+As our VP began the presentation, he occasionally called on our PHD resident, as well as my OM, to elaborate on certain areas.
+For the most part, he covered the majority of the slides and answered the bulk of the questions.

 To read more articles, go to www.g-e-s.com.